TransparentHealth/bulk-claims-for-value/README.md

 Bulk Claims for Value Based Care
 --------------------------------

 This is a public repository describing the "Bulk Claims for Value Based Care" initiative in North Carolina.
 Its is overseen by the "Duke-Margolis Center for Health Policy".
-This repository is public.
-It contains non-sensitive, non-proprietary information about the project such as links to relevant standards and sample data.
+This public repository contains general information about the project such as links to relevant standards and sample data.
 All project participants may contribute to this repository or its wiki.
-You can do one or more of the following.

-* Ask for write access
-* Create an issue
-* Create a pull request
-* Ask to have content added or deleted
+See CONTRIBUTING.MD for more details.

 Objectives